7 Arm Workouts for Tighter Triceps & Biceps

 3. Triceps dips

 You might think that you need a couch, chair or park bench to perform this exercise.
-However, you can really blast those bingo arms by performing triceps dips on the ground as well.
+However, you can really blast those upper arms by performing triceps dips on the ground as well.
 Make sure that your fingertips are pointing towards your feet and your shoulders are down and away from your ears.
 It’s important that you keep your butt high so that you increase your range of motion and can really activate your triceps.
-Gets the arms burning, doesn’t it?

-Push-ups is one the best exercises with your own body weight.
+Push-ups are one the best exercises with your own body weight and are the perfect arm workout.
 You can choose between countless varieties and thus adjust the level of difficulty.
 For beginners, it is best to start on your knees.
 Placing your hands close together works on your arms, whereas moving your hands farther apart targets your chest muscles.
 Tighten your core to strengthen your ab muscles.

 5. Wall Push Offs